My E-Book Collection

 It's a given that some of my e-books are junk and probably best trashed but after my lost book I decided it was time to get organized.
 Thinking it would be easy enough I created folders, sub folders, sub sub folders and sub sub sub folders.
 Soon my e-book collection would be tamed, easy to look through, from jungle to manicured garden.
 That was the plan.

 The first snag was finding some books fitted more than one category.
 Should I make multiple copies?
 The 2nd snag was that just stuffing them in folders was like stuffing printed books into boxes, leaving me blind to what was in each box without opening it to look inside.

 Neat and tidy yes, particularly useful, not really.

-I resolved to spend a weekend putting my ebooks into some kind of ordered collection with it and asked Gino to help.
+I resolved to spend a weekend putting my e-books into some kind of ordered collection with it and asked Gino to help.
 He just grinned and said I wouldn't need help.
-Well he was right, in fact it took less than 2 hours to have every single book on my PC neatly categorized, labeled, searchable and most importantly converted into a useful ebook collection, rather than a bunch of dead files.
-You can download it from this link:
+Well he was right, in fact it took less than 2 hours to have every single book on my PC neatly categorized, labeled, searchable and most importantly converted into a useful e-book collection, rather than a bunch of dead files.
+You can download this book collection software from this link:

 Just don't forget to actually use it!
 You can read The Best E-Book Library Ever article as well.

 If you are interested in using All My Books, please read the detailed article on cataloging e-books in the program.

 Our customer say